Breaking The Ice: Video Segmentation for Close-Range Ice-Covered Waters: Labeling Implementation

 \subsection{Ice Floe Annotation}

 For the video in Figure~\ref{fig:labelingProcess}, three regions were defined using extrinsic parameter value of $Y^*=3$ and intrinsic parameter value of $a=800$.
-In each region, the top 30th percentile of brightest classes chosen by \textit{multithresh} are chosen as ice floes.
+In each region, the top 30th percentile of brightest classes chosen by \texttt{multithresh} are chosen as ice floes.
+Ice floe clusters are then identified by \texttt{bwareafilt}, where clusters less than 700 pixels in area are removed from the ice floe classification.
 The range of thresholds to label water was chosen as less than 100 in the near-field and 340 in the far-field.
 These values were found to be fairly consistent across sequential frames, however the number may vary by video.
 The labeling hyperparameters are summarized in Table~\ref{tab:labelingvalues}.